 terminals or thin clients or PCs running a terminal emulation,

 e.g. VT220 or xterm.

-The VT220 terminals originate in past when DEC was a major manufacturer of mainframe computers and when VT220 terminals were used to access these servers.
+The VT220 terminals originate in past when DEC was a major manufacturer of mainframe computers running the VMS operating system.
+VT220 terminals were used to access these servers.
 Nowadays terminals are emulated (simulated) by software, hence software that takes the function of those VT220 terminals is now called a VT220 emulator.
-Such software (like ZOC Terminal) is available on Windows or macOS and other operating systems.
+Such software (like ZOC Terminal) is available to access server operating systems like OpenVMS, Linux and others.

 Background of VT220 Terminal Emulation/Emulators